-Located in the southwest of Beijing, the 3-floor plant is built underground to save valuable land, accommodating an area of 162,000 m2 for water treatment equipment.
+Located in southwest Beijing, the 3-floor plant is built underground to save valuable land.
+It spans an area of 162,000 m2 with its water treatment equipment.
 The project aims to improve wastewater and sludge treatment capacity, improve flood control and treated water quality.
-On top of the plant, a wetland park is to be built open to the public for leisure and entertainment.
-The technical challenges come mainly from:
+On top of the plant, a public wetland leisure park will be built.
+Technical challenges related to this project are mainly due to:

-SUEZ NWS is responsible for the purchasing, acceptance upon delivery, installation, commissioning, O&M of all treatment facilities and equipment to optimize the treatment performance.
-The execution team shows its expertise in equipment integration and excellence in project management to meet the client’s requirements in various aspects.
-The project is completed with high standards in December 2016 and transferred to the maintenance and aftersales.
+SUEZ NWS is responsible for making purchases and accepting them upon delivery.
+It also oversees the installation, commissioning, O&M of all treatment facilities and equipment to optimize the treatment performance.
+The execution team demonstrates expertise in equipment integration and excellence in project management to meet client needs in various aspects.
+The project was completed to a high standard in December 2016 and transferred to the Maintenance and Aftersales teams.

-Today, the plant is capable of recycling 200 million m3 of wastewater in a year, which significantly relieves the pressure of wastewater treatment in Beijing’s southern area.
+Today, the plant is capable of recycling 200 million m3 of wastewater a year, which significantly relieves the pressure of wastewater treatment in southern Beijing.
 The recycled water is used for industrial and commercial purposes and also to replenish nearby waterways, bringing both environmental and economic benefits for sustainable development.

-Thanks to high level of automation and comprehensive monitoring system, this giant plant is being operated smoothly with less than 20 people.
+Thanks to a high level of automation, as well as a comprehensive monitoring system, this giant plant operates smoothly, while staff with fewer than 20 people.